starhunter-blue/Random-Table-Roller/README.md

 * Every table is either a table or a subtable, as marked by the name being enclosed by <>/<<>>.
 ** <TABLE NAME> denotes a regular table.
 This means the RTR will generate a result from it.
 ** <<TABLE NAME>> denotes a subtable.
 The RTR will only roll on it if required by the result of another roll.
+*** Example: <Example Table> OR <<Example Subtable>>
+* There must be no blank lines within the table
+* An entry must always start with a single number or a range of numbers on which the result is produced, followed by a :, followed by the entry's value
+*** Example: 1: Example Result OR 1-3: Example Result
+* Every entry must be on a new line
+* Numbers must be used continuously, no skipping
+* Numbers must not be duplicated
+* Entries can have a simple result, or a complex result as denoted by -->.
+Complex results can either be a subtable written after the -->, or a link to another table
+** In-Line subtables must be enclosed by [].
+Instead of being written vertically, they are separated by ,.
+They must not have a name.
+Other than that, the same rules apply as for any other table.
+*** Example: 1: Result --> [1: Subresult 1, 2: Subresult 2, 3-6: Subresult 3 --> [1: Subsubresult 1, 2: Subsubresult 2]]
+** Links to other tables simply refer to the other table by name.
+*** Example: 1: Result --> Table 1 OR 2: Result --> Subtable 2
+** Complex entries can be nested as deeply as required